wenkokke/Breadbox/README.md

   - For the first question, Blake asks *"Is it a breadbox?"*

-  - Allie---who obviously wouldn't choose a breadbox---answers *"No, it
+  - Allie—who obviously wouldn't choose a breadbox—answers *"No, it
     isn't!"*

 From then on, all Blake's questions have to be of the form *"Is it more